China cuts loan rate as it battles coronavirus impact

 The one-year LPR was lowered to 4.05 percent from 4.15 percent, the People's Bank of China (PBoC) said in a statement.
 The five-year LPR -- on which many lenders base their mortgage rates -- was also lowered to 4.75 percent from 4.8 percent.

-The LPR, released on the 20th day of every month, is based on rates of the central bank's open market operations, especially medium-term lending facility rates.
-The rate reduction comes as Beijing battles to control a virus epidemic that has infected over 74,500 people in the country.
+The LPR, released on the 20th of every month, is based on rates of the central bank's open market operations, especially medium-term lending facility rates.
+The rate reduction comes as Beijing battles to control a virus epidemic that has infected more than 74,500 people in the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)